This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 One of the reasons why many of the items on this itinerary are usually missed is simply because they are, geographically, peripheral, being located in the suburbs, or, even if within walking distance of the centre, they are away from the main clusters of monuments and museums.

 Subsidiary themes will emerge, such as depictions of the Last Supper, and the brief but brilliant episode of Mannerist painting.
+The visits we do make to the major museums and monuments are selective, picking up on these themes and threads.
 But the tour is a medley of pleasures, from medieval to (nearly) modern, from the famous to the little known, from the hard-to-find to the (nearly) impossible to get into.
 And then there is the beauty of Florence itself, and the charm of its surroundings.
-There will also be free time in which you could re-visit some of the major museums and monuments.

 Many of the visits are by special arrangement and are dependent on the generosity of owners or institutions.
 There is the chance that one or two visits may have to be withdrawn, but suitable alternatives will be arranged.